-The Buddha Board is kind of like a zen magna doodle.
+The Buddha Board is kind of like a zen Magna doodle.
 You paint on the board with water, and within minutes the water evaporates and your drawing disappears, leaving a blank slate behind.
-Appreciate your masterpiece in the moment, and then practice letting it go.
+Appreciate your masterpiece at the moment, and then practice letting it go.

 Movement is a powerful tool for relieving stress.
 These dice gamify it, making yoga playful and approachable for kids.
 Each of the seven dice correlates to a different chakra, but all kids need to know is that they roll them and then replicate the moves printed on the side that's face up.